 This is Tim Stead’s personal web-site.
 I am an accredited mindfulness teacher having trained with the Oxford Mindfulness Centre.
-A former Church of England Vicar, I now operate as a freelance mindfulness teacher and writer running 8 week courses, residential retreats and quiet days.
+I operate as a freelance mindfulness teacher and writer running 8 week courses, residential retreats and quiet days.
 I also offer spiritual direction/accompaniment.
 I am based in Oxford, UK.
 I follow the Mindfulness teachers good practice guidelines and am a listed teacher with the British Association for Mindfulness-based Approaches (BAMBA):

 WHAT I DO: COURSES, RETREATS, QUIET DAYS, TALKS.